neuml/paperai/README.md

 ![demo](https://raw.githubusercontent.com/neuml/paperai/master/demo.png)

 paperai is an AI-powered literature discovery and review engine for medical/scientific papers.
 Queries are run to filter papers with specified criteria.
-Reports powered by extractive question answering are run to identify answers to key questions within sets of medical/scientific papers.
+Reports powered by extractive question-answering are run to identify answers to key questions within sets of medical/scientific papers.

 paperai was used to analyze the COVID-19 Open Research Dataset (CORD-19) dataset, winning multiple awards in the CORD-19 Kaggle challenge. paperai and/or NeuML has been recognized in the following articles: